StrangeRanger/customized-unix-terminal/README.md

 ## Prerequisite

 The majority of this README requires the use of Homebrew.
-So if you don't currently have it installed and would like it installed, execute the following command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`
+So if you don't currently have it installed, you can install it via this command: `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 ## Homebrew Installed Programs

-The programs below are ones that I have installed on my Mac and find useful or are great to have at a seconds notice.
+The programs below are ones that I have installed on my Mac via Homebrew.
+They are either programs that I actively use, or find useful to have whenever I need them.

 | Programs      | Description | Other Info |
 |---------------|-------------| -----------|